anno-mods/Modinfo/README.md

 If you want to contribute your range, we suggest the following:

 1. Fork the [official repository](https://github.com/taubenangriff/Modinfo/fork)
-2. Add your range to the table of this document on your fork
+2. Edit the readme on your fork and add your range to the table.
 3. Submit a [pull request](https://github.com/taubenangriff/Modinfo/pulls)